WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

   - PowerShell
   - Provisioning Services
   - Registry
-  - XenApp
+  - &
 ---
 <div style="clear: both; text-align: center;">
 </div>

-We implement a multi-homed setup with Citrix Provisioning Services. Â We have all of our production traffic on one NIC and all PVS traffic on a second nic. Â This helps us in troubleshooting when doing packet captures but does introduce other sets of challenges. Â One of these challenges is when I uninstalled and then installed updated VMWare tools on one of our vDisks it caused the NIC&#8217;s to renumber and reorder themselves. Â You&#8217;ve [probably read some articles](https://support.citrix.com/article/CTX136279) [saying to &#8216;show hidden devices&#8217; and uninstall any &#8216;ghost&#8217; devices](https://support.citrix.com/article/CTX133188); with a multi-homed setup this may not resolve your issue. Â My specific issue is my NIC&#8217;s now went from &#8220;0x1 and 0x2&#8221; to &#8220;0x3 and 0x4&#8221; in the [LANATABLE](https://support.microsoft.com/en-us/kb/924927). Â We apply a GPO to the ICA-TCP and RDP-TCP to force them to only utilize our &#8216;Production&#8217; NIC which we decided was going to be the second NIC.
+We implement a multi-homed setup with Citrix Provisioning Services. Â We have all of our production traffic on one NIC and all PVS traffic on a second nic. Â This helps us in troubleshooting when doing packet captures but does introduce other sets of challenges. Â One of these challenges is when I uninstalled and then installed updated VMWare tools on one of our vDisks it caused the NIC's to renumber and reorder themselves. Â You've [probably read some articles](https://support.citrix.com/article/CTX136279) [saying to 'show hidden devices' and uninstall any 'ghost' devices](https://support.citrix.com/article/CTX133188); with a multi-homed setup this may not resolve your issue. Â My specific issue is my NIC's now went from "0x1 and 0x2" to "0x3 and 0x4" in the [LANATABLE](https://support.microsoft.com/en-us/kb/924927). Â We apply a GPO to the ICA-TCP and RDP-TCP to force them to only utilize our 'Production' NIC which we decided was going to be the second NIC.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>